DevKingsTeam/EliteTuner-KernelAdiutorMOD/README.md

     Copyright (C) 2015-2016 Willi Ye <williye97@gmail.com>
 	Copyright (C) 2017 morogoku <morogoku@hotmail.com>
+	Copyright (C) 2018 ananjaser1211 <ananjaser@gmail.com>

-    MTweaks is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    EliteTuner is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    MTweaks is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    EliteTuner is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.